instana/terraform-provider-instana/docs/resources/alerting_config.md

 ---
 ## ⚠️ BREAKING CHANGES - Plugin Framework Migration (v6.0.0)

  **This resource has been migrated from Terraform SDK v2 to the Terraform Plugin Framework**.
-The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block struture.
+The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block structure.

 ## Migration Guide (v5 to v6)

 ### Syntax Changes Overview

-**OLD Syntax (SDK v2):**
+- Nested blocks now use **list/set attribute syntax** with `= [{ }]` instead of block syntax `{ }`
+- All nested configurations require the equals sign
+- Enhanced validation and better error messages
+- Improved state management with computed fields

+#### OLD (v5.x) Syntax:

 ```hcl
 resource "instana_alerting_config" "example" {
   alert_name = "name"